pai12345/Andromeda_Nodejs/README.md

-### Project for Andromeda - Microservices
+### Project for Andromeda - GraphQL

-Project for developing Microservices for Andromeda.
+Project for developing GraphQL Microservices for Andromeda.

 ### Install